grafana/grafana/docs/sources/manage-users/_index.md

 Organizations are groups of users on a server.
 Users can belong to one or more organizations, but each user must belong to at least one organization.

 Data sources, plugins, and dashboards are associated with organizations.
-This means that you could have a server with two organizations, one with a Prometheus data source and another with an InfluxDB data source.
-Each organization would have separate data and dashboards.
+This means that you can have a server with two organizations, one with a Prometheus data source and another with an InfluxDB data source.
+Each organization has separate data and dashboards.

 Members of organizations have permissions based on their _role_ in the organization.
 For more information, refer to [Organization roles]({{< relref "../permissions/organization_roles.md" >}}).